Michael Callahan (ice hockey): Professional

-On February 23, 2022, while still in the midst of his senior year of college, Callahan's rights were traded by the Coyotes to his hometown Boston Bruins in exchange for a seventh-round pick in the 2024 NHL Entry Draft.
+On February 23, 2022, while still in the midst of his senior year of college, Callahan's rights were traded by the Coyotes to his hometown Boston Bruins in exchange for a seventh-round pick in the 2024 NHL entry draft.

 On March 14, 2022, shortly after the Friars season ended, Callahan signed a two-year, entry-level contract with the Bruins, and was assigned to their AHL affiliate, the Providence Bruins, allowing him to stay in the same city and arena where he played his college hockey.
 He would score one goal and one assist with the P-Bruins for the rest of the year.

 Callahan was set to begin his first full professional season with Providence in the 2022-23 season, and continuing to be a steady presence on his teams blue line despite lacking offensive production.
 He finished his first full season with a goal and seven assists in 55 games.

 Much like his days with the Friars, Callahan was a leader in the locker room, and was named an alternate captain of the team prior to the 2023–24 season.
 In addition to being a bonafide leader, he also saw a boost in his offensive production, tallying four goals and 17 assists in 70 games.

 Callahan would once again be named an alternate captain for the 2024–25 season.
 In the midst of a successful season, Callahan was named to the 2025 AHL All-Star Classic.
 A few days later, on January 14, 2025, Callahan was called up to the NHL team for the first time, and made his debut later that day against the Tampa Bay Lightning.
 After moving back and forth between the two Bruin squads, Callahan scored his first NHL goal and point against the New Jersey Devils on April 8, 2025.
 After the Bruins season ended, Callahan returned to the AHL to help the Providence Bruins with their playoff run.
 Callahan would score two assists in eight playoff games before the Bruins were eliminated by the Charlotte Checkers in the divisional round of the 2025 Calder Cup playoffs.

 On June 29, 2025, Callahan, a pending restricted free agent, signed a one-year, two-way contract worth $775,000 USD at the NHL level to stay in the Bruins organization.

+Callahan was assigned to Providence to start the 2025–26 season, where he was again named an assistant captain.
+After injuries to the NHL team's defensive corps, Callahan was called up to Boston, where he would play five games, going scoreless, before being sent back to Providence.
+Callahan would score two goals and 14 assists in 56 games with the P-Bruins, helping them to the top seed in the Calder Cup playoffs, where they would get upset in four games by the Springfield Thunderbirds.
+Callahan registered a lone goal in the four games.

+On July 1, 2026, Callahan would leave the Bruins organization after five seasons, joining the Tampa Bay Lightning on a one-year, two-way contract.